oristopo/nanoTAPR/README.md

 Es -- source impedance mismatch.
 This is the S22error of the virtual error matrix.

-The virtual error matrix is removed from the S11 measurement (when 'Apply Calibration' is active) to compensate for these errors in reflection measurements.
+The virtual error matrix is removed from S11 measurements (when 'Apply Calibration' is active) to compensate for these errors in reflection measurements.